travisdoor/bl/doc/readme.md

 ### Pointer types
 Pointer to storage of any type can be defined with asterix prefix before type definition.
-Pointer variables are set no null by default.
+Pointer variables are set to null by default.

 	var i32_ptr *i32;
 	i32_ptr = null;